 Once feared as the Queen of Shadows, Eydis now faces her greatest humiliation: high school.

-Stripped of her magic, her kingdom, and (most insultingly) her dignity, she’s stuck in the body of a weak, whiny teenager with no power, no allies, and no money.
-And her terrifying familiars?
-Complicated.
-Her new greatest adversary?
-The Maths teacher.
+Stripped of her magic, her kingdom, and most egregiously, her Pride, she’s stuck in the body of a weak, wimpy teenager with no power, allies, or money.
+As for her terrifying familiars, well… “it’s complicated.”

-The real question is whether she’ll stand in them once more as their queen… or be swallowed by them, piece by piece.
+Eydis knows shadows always trail after her.
+The question is whether she will stand in them once more as their queen, or be swallowed by them, piece by piece.

 Chapter updates weekly, weakly.